How To Treat Distemper In Dogs

 If your dog is up-to-date on his vaccinations, distemper should sound familiar because the distemper vaccine is considered one of the core vaccinations in dogs, as well as the parvovirus, canine adenovirus, and rabies vaccines. .

 Distemper in dogs can be transmitted in several ways.
 Airborne exposure can occur when liquid from an infected animal’s nose contaminates your dog directly or via their environment.
-Another way is through direct exposure with an infected animal as well as when a pup is in utero through the placenta.
+Another way is through direct exposure to an infected animal, as well as when a pup is in utero through the placenta.

 Symptoms of Distemper in Dogs

-In early stages your dog may show signs of an upper respiratory disease by displaying high fever, coughing, sneezing, lethargy, and nasal and eye discharge.
-This is often mistaken for other respiratory tract infections in dogs such as influenza, parainfluenza, and Bordetella.
+In its early stages, your dog may show signs of an upper respiratory disease by displaying high fever, coughing, sneezing, lethargy, and nasal and eye discharge.
+This is often mistaken for other respiratory tract infections in dogs, such as influenza, parainfluenza, and Bordetella.

 Here are some early signs and symptoms of dog distemper: